PROGRAM

 • Statistical Learning (Peracchi, 18 hours, syllabus)

-• Dynamic Macroeconomics (Casella, 36 hours) **
+• Dynamic Macroeconomics (Casella, 36 hours, syllabus, from RoME) **

 • Monetary Theory (Mattesini, 18 hours, syllabus)